Leody Taveras Player Props: Rangers vs. Nationals

 Leody Taveras At The Plate

-- In 31.1% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 13.5% and driven in three or more of his team's runs in six contests.
+- Taveras has driven home a run in 23 games this season (30.7%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on six occasions..

-- In 32 of 74 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 32 of 75 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.